khaloodi/sequelize-orm-with-express/README.md

 });
 ```

-The Sequelize CLI sets up configuration for you in config.json.
+The Sequelize CLI sets up configuration for you in `'config.json'`.
 For example, the dialect property specifies the version of SQL you're using (the SQL dialect of the database) for each environment.
 Since SQLite is a file-based database that doesn't require username and password credentials or a host, you use the storage key to specify the file path or the storage path for SQLite.

-For example, the value 'development.db' will create a database in your project named 'development'.
+For example, the value `'development.db'` creates a database named 'development'.